marlon-be/marlon-ogone/README.markdown

 	$shaComposer = new AllParametersShaComposer($passphrase);
 ```

-This library currently supports both the legacy method "Main parameters only" and the new method "Each parameter followed by the passphrase" with SHA-1 encryption.
+This library currently supports both the legacy method "Main parameters only" and the new method "Each parameter followed by the passphrase".
+Either can be used with SHA-1 (default), SHA-256 or SHA-512 encryption.

 # PaymentRequest and FormGenerator #